 Colorectal cancer (CRC) is the third most commonly diagnosed cancer in the United States and the second leading cause of cancer death for men and women combined.
-The American Cancer Society estimates that this year alone nearly 137,000 people will be diagnosed with the disease and more than 50,000 will die because of it.
+The American Cancer Society estimates that this year alone about 140,000 people will be diagnosed with the disease and more than 50,000 will die because of it.

 According to the American Cancer Society, CRC rates have dropped 30% in the U.S. in the last 10 years, thanks in large part to colonoscopies.
 During this procedure providers get a close look at the entire colon, allowing them to spot and remove any polyps or take tissue samples.
 These polyps are tiny growths that can develop into cancer over time.